darrylwest/cryptor/README.md

 The Cryptor Web App and service enable encryption and decryption of sensitive private messages.
 The service is designed to run on a local, private network although it is safe to run in a public hosted environment.

-Encrypted files are note saved by the backend service, but to the downloads folder of the device running the browser application.
-Also important to note that the password never leaves the browser.
-Hosting the service locally reduces the risk of phishing attacts.
+Encrypted files or passwords are not saved by the backend service, and always stay safely in the browser.
+Encrypted messages are saved in your downloads folder on the device running the application.
+It is also important to note that the passphrase never leaves the browser, so it connot be hacked by man-in-the-middle attacts.
+Hosting the service on your private network also reduces the risk of phishing attacts.

 You can preview the hosted web app [here](https://darrylwest.github.io/cryptor/).